 You’ll love this alternative to pecan pie, Maple Walnut Pie!
-There’s no corn syrup, but there’s real maple syrup and a hint of whiskey to spice things up!
+There’s no corn syrup, but instead real maple syrup and a hint of whiskey to spice things up!

 So today I’m going to share a little culinary history with you….

 First let’s talk about that sweet sticky stuff!
-Maple syrup is an American tradition said to have originated with the Native Americans.
-But as things go, no specific documentation exists, just tales.. but at some point in the New England area of the United States, someone (Native Americans or European Settlers) decided to boil down the sap of the maple tree to make a sugar syrup.
+Maple syrup is an North American tradition said to have originated with Native Americans.
+But as things go, no specific documentation exists, just tales… but at some point in the New England area of the United States, someone (Native Americans or European Settlers) decided to boil down the sap of the maple tree to make a sugar syrup.
 Aren’t you glad they did?
 What would maple bacon cupcakes or maple turkey be without that sweet sap?

 Now. let’s get a little nutty!
 English Walnuts, despite the name, derive from Persia.
-You can thank your ancestors for bringing Juglans regia to the Americas because the English Walnut, in my humble opinion, is much preferable to the Black Walnut.
+You can thank your ancestors for bringing Juglans regia to the Americas because the English Walnut, in my humble opinion, is much preferable to the indigenous Black Walnut.

 I would know because my backyard is filled with black walnut trees!!!
-Not only do those pesky walnuts trip me (I’ve fallen three times this year!) they taste like paint.
-And no matter how hard I try to like them… I just can’t get used to them.
-(Although I will say that our local distillery Bloomery Plantation makes a Black Walnut Sweetshine made with green black walnuts that is slowly growing on me).
+Not only do those pesky walnuts trip me in the yard (I’ve fallen three times this year!) they taste like paint.
+No matter how hard I try to like them… I just can’t get used to the weird flavor.
+Although, our local distillery makes a Black Walnut Sweetshine made with unripened black walnuts that is slowly growing on me.
+But I digress.

-As for the provenance of Maple Walnut Pie, I’m unsure.
-The Better Homes and Garden Heritage Cookbook attributes Maple Syrup Pie to French Canadians who migrated to the states, settling mainly in New England but also in “clusters in the Mississippi Valley”.
+As for the provenance of Maple Walnut Pie, that’s less clear.
+The Better Homes and Gardens Heritage Cookbook attributes Maple Syrup Pie to French Canadians who migrated to the states, settling mainly in New England but also in “clusters in the Mississippi Valley”.
 The book states that the pie is a traditional dish for New Years.
-I can only imagine that the Maple Walnut Pie derived from this unique heritage but I’ll have to keep researching but so far, nothing else has turned up in the vintage cookbooks I’ve read.
+I can only imagine that the Maple Walnut Pie derived from this unique heritage.
+I’ll have to keep researching but so far, nothing else has turned up in the vintage cookbooks I’ve read.